TinyOrb/RFE/ReadMe.md

 *************************
 Currently, we have installer for ubuntu, centos and opensuse.

-Follow below url and download installer.tar.gz.
+Follow url https://github.com/TinyOrb/RFE/releases and download installer.tar.gz.
 Then

 $> tar -xvf installer.tar.gz